-The Behner Stiefel Center for Brazilian Studies (CBS) at San Diego State University is accepting applications for a visiting fellow for the Spring 2023 semester (1/17/23 - 5/18/23) and Fall 2023 semester (8/21/23-12/15/23).
 The Center for Brazilian Studies Sustainability Fellow Program supports one Brazilian scholar focused on the study of issues related to climate change, environmental justice, and/or sustainability per semester to be in residence at the CBS.
-During their time in San Diego, they will teach one course in their area of expertise in English to SDSU students, present their research to the SDSU community, and engage with potential collaborators across campus to expand existing synergies and explore development of new projects.
-We are currently accepting applications for our second scholar (Spring 2023) and our third scholar (Fall 2023).
+During their time in San Diego, they will teach one course in their area of expertise in English to SDSU students, present their research to the SDSU community, and engage with potential collaborators across campus to expand existing synergies and explore the development of new projects.
+The call for Sustainability Fellows will open in Spring 2024.

 - Must hold Brazilian citizenship.

 - Must hold a Ph.D. and be employed at/affiliated with a Brazilian university.

 - Have sufficient English proficiency for teaching courses and conducting research in the United States.

 - Must be a scholar of sustainability, climate change, or environmental justice, broadly construed.

 - Open to scholars in both the natural sciences and social sciences.

 - Must be financially responsible for all accompanying family members.